 Great Falls of the Catawba: The remnants of the Great Falls of the Catawba have been dewatered since 1907, but in two years will begin flowing continuously.
 The falls are actually class II-III rapids featuring some epic play waves, a beautiful and protected river corridor, interesting geology, and a lowland ecosystem uncommon among whitewater rivers.
 As a result of the agreement the Falls will have a new base flow every moment of every day, as well as 22 days of sceduled boating flows on the long channel and 28 days on the short channel.
 The Falls area will also be getting a new state park, significant land conservation, several river access areas, and new flow information.
 We hope that all this will revitalize the Town of Great Falls, which have been great to work with on this issue.
 For a more detailed summary: http://www.dukepower.com/lakes/cw/summaries/gf_rocky_creek.pdf In addition to these two reaches, additional recreational and environmental enhancements will be provided throughout the basin.
 For more information on these areas, or to read the agreement AW signed: http://www.dukepower.com/lakes/cw/summaries.asp

 Post Settlement Delays:

-Since signing the Settlement the Catawba relicensing has been tied up in legal and regulatory quagmires relating to water rights and sturgeon.
-It is uncertain when a license will be issued given these ongoing challenges.
+Since signing the Settlement the Catawba relicensing was tied up in legal and regulatory quagmires relating to water rights and sturgeon.

 Andrew Lazenby was our star volunteer on the Catawba Project.
 Andew put in hundreds, or perhaps thousands, of hours of volunteer efforts into this project.
 He attended countless meetings on our behalf, assisted with flow study organization on all river reaches, and did a superb job.
 Soon he'll see his dream of a restored Great Falls come true!